Ichaelus/Github-Classifier/Application/README.md

 * python 2.7 (coding language) 64bit
 * pip (module manager)
+* Firefox >= 50

 ## Notes

 The working / installation directory of python and the g++ compiler must not contain special character such as umlauts.
+Please keep in mind that installations with pip require cmd to be started with admin rights.

 ## Modules